 • Read about the company and what it stands for.
 Study the job description so that you have an idea of the values the company upholds and the specific skills required for the job.

-• Include leadership roles you’ve taken and provide specific examples of when you demonstrated leadership in those roles in the Achievements section.
-You can also write quantifiable results you achieved as a leader to show recruiters and hiring managers your impact with hard numbers.
+• Include any leadership roles you’ve taken.
+Also, give specific examples of when you demonstrated leadership in those roles in the Achievements section.
+You can also write measurable results.
+They show recruiters and managers your impact with hard numbers.

 • Outline relevant leadership training, education, and certifications.